All Collections

 Written by Sonia Schiau

-To create an even better user experience, leverage your integrations (e.g. Calendly, Figma, HubSpot, etc) to help users get the best out of your product.
-You can add these to your HelpBar so users can access self-serve guidance or provide more insight, at their convenience.
+To create an even better user experience, leverage your integrations (e.g. Calendly, Figma, HubSpot, etc) to help users get the best out of your product anytime they need it.
+Or run Custom Code Actions that enable users with specific tips, animations, or messages.
+Add these to your HelpBar 'Actions' (under Searchable Content).

-Combine resources and think through the different audiences that your want to enable.
+Combine resources and think through the different audiences that you want to enable.
 You can configure results for each, based on needs and preferences.
-You know better what users need to be successful with your product πŸ™‚

 The easiest way to start using the HelpBar is to add your help center and publish it on your staging environment.
 This process usually takes a few minutes and you can use the keyboard trigger to launch it and test out results and even the AI answers.

-Try adding different integration Extensions and setting those to specific audiences, such as an option to chat for new users.
+Try adding different integration Extensions and setting those to specific audiences, such as an option to chat with new users.
 Once you're happy with your configuration you can introduce it to users.

 If you already have a live Chameleon Launcher, HelpBar will be a powerful addition to your self-serve guidance.
 Add your help center and allow users to get quick answers from the same place they've been used to accessing to find help.